 There were advantages to playing golf with metal.
 The first, was the weight savings that were achieved.
 Swinging a hollow metal-headed head meant the overall weight of the club could be lower, which would instantly increase swing speed.

 Secondly. this allowed the heads to be made bigger because of the weight savings.
-Therefore, golfers had clubs that were larger, (meaning a bigger sweet spot) and lighter all at the same time.
+Therefore, golfers had clubs that were larger, (meaning a bigger sweet spot- a false statement) and lighter all at the same time.
 These were advancements that persimmon models couldn’t keep up with, and the metal models soon came to completely dominate the game.

 Metal drivers continued to grow and grow, enabling golfers to hit the ball harder and farther than ever before.
 Seeing no end in sight to the development of longer-hitting clubs, the USGA stepped in and established limits to these heads.
 The USGA set limits of 460cc’s for the volume of the club head, and 48’’ for the overall length of the club.